1. Help Center

 Single Series

-Single-series tiles are good for displaying simple data or top level data like total OpEx.
-Let's take an example of showing all OpEx in the G&A department.
+Single-series tiles are good for displaying simple data or top-level data like total OpEx.
+Let's take an example of showing all OpEx for All Departments.

 Step 1: